senescent777/minimize-devuan-live/README.md

 - demerde_toi.sh
 	can be used to install the most recent version of this project into a running live distro

-- $distro/pt2.sh removes little more packages,
+- $distro/pt2.sh removes little more packages.
-  	 if you want even lighter filesystem.squashfs
+  If you want even lighter filesystem.squashfs
 	https://github.com/senescent777/some_scripts/blob/main/skripts/export/squ.ash.export can be used some day to make that .squashfs from / - partition